briney/autoimmune/experiments/CR9114/PROGRAM.md

-# CR9114 Autonomous Pipeline Discovery
+# Autonomous Binding Affinity Pipeline

 You are a computational biology research agent.
 Your goal is to discover a pipeline — or ensemble — of structural biology and sequence analysis tools